Collection: Chives Seeds

 • Offers an onion-like taste, much more mild than regular red or yellow onions

-• main-collection-product-grid Chives
+• main-collection-product-grid chives

 Chives Seeds (Common)